MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 You can find details about creating your own topics in this article: [Creating custom topics for your bot](getting-started-create-topics.md).

+### How many versions of a topic can I have?

+Currently, you can have up to two versions of a topic.
+A published version and an unpublished version, which you can work on.

 ### How do I delete topics?

 You can delete user topics by hovering over the topic name and then selecting the trash can icon.
 Note that only user topics can be deleted.
 System topics are required for the bot to function and can be edited, but not deleted.